NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - Pages can load faster through:
     - Streaming, which delivers content progressively and helps fetch sub-resources early,
     - Preloading, which informs the clients about resources needed soon so they fetch them early,
-    - Deferring and lazy-loading, which loads some sub-resources later to speed up higher-priority content.
+    - Deferring and lazy-loading, which load some sub-resources later to speed up higher-priority content.

 Due to the multiplicity of factors affecting performance, and due to the unique needs of websites and applications, there is not a one-size-fits-all solution or framework.
 In fact, websites and apps can perform well even when using subpar technologies, as long as the overall architecture fits their needs.
 That said, I would say that the best frameworks performance-wise are those that enable developers to choose the high-performance options with minimum friction and while keeping the code clear and maintainable.